 Marketing Mistakes Small Law Firms Make

-Most small or firms, quite rightly. don't have the expertise when it comes to finding clients through marketing.
+Most small law firms don't have the expertise when it comes to finding clients through marketing.
 This is because well they are solicitors and legal experts, not marketers.
-(Most marketers don't have the skills and experience to help small law firms, but that's a different story).
+(In fact, lots of marketers don't have the skills and experience to help small law firms, but that's a different story).

 Do it yourself

 Assuming that you can do it yourself as well as manage a busy caseload, manage staff and all the other things that go into running a busy law firm.
-It can take time know what works what doesn't understand your own ideal clients and how clients behave in the legal industry.
+It can take time know how to get legal clients.
+What works, what doesn't and how clients behave in the legal industry.

 This is where you answer a difficult question with an easier answer because it suits you.